avengers-p11/Documentation/Application CI Design/Java CI Checks/Dependency Scanning/README.md

 # OWASP Dependency-Check using Maven

+## **Before starting dependency test, ensure that you have Maven installed on your system.
+If not, please follow the instructions in the following resource**

 ## Related Resources
-#### For maven installation steps, please refer to the following resources
 | Link         | Description         |
 |--------------|------------------------|
 | [Maven](https://github.com/avengers-p11/Documentation/tree/main/Application%20CI%20Design/Java%20CI%20Checks/Static%20Code%20Analysis#tool-poc-sonarqube ) |Tool POC|